ds-edu/DataScienceCapstone_OnlineRetail/README.md

 **CUSTOMER SEGMENTS ANALYSIS AND RECOMMENDATIONS**

 <font color='#fda848'><b>MODERATE</b></font>

-- Moderately frequent buyers that are not necessarily high spenders, and haven't purchased recently.
+- Moderately frequent buyers that are not necessarily high spenders.
+Majority in this segment made recent purchases.

 Recommendation:
 1. Offer subscription on frequently bought items (whenever applicable)
 2. Recommend "Frequently bought together" items
 3. Implement customer retention and loyalty programs

-<font color='#69c641'><b>RECENT</b></font>
+<font color='#fd4848'><b>AT-RISK</b></font>

-- Less frequent buyers who are low-spenders but made recent purchases.
+- Least active segment.
+Less frequent buyers who are low-spenders and minimal recent purchases.

 Recommendations:
-1. Identify recently purhcased products and run targeted "similar products" ad recommendations
-2. Encourage to purchase more by offering incentives, vouchers, discounts, and bundle deals.
-3. Enhance customer experience and services
+1. Requires attention and re-engaging.
+2. Perform sentiment analysis.
+Send surveys and ask for or review feedback and ratings to understand sentiments and determine what can be improved.
+3. Whenever possible, drop small rewards such as re-activation bonuses or discounts on their next purchase.
+4. Tease or entice with the benefits of becoming active or loyal customer.

 <font color='#fd4848'><b>LOYAL</b></font>
-- Frequent shoppers who are high spenders, although no recent purchases.
+- Frequent shoppers who are high spenders, and with its majority having purchased recently

 Recommendations:
 1. Re-engage by implementing rewards and loyalty programs, and exclusive perks